 Whether your company has five employees or five hundred, there’s something special about bringing everyone together in one place (virtual or otherwise).
 An all-hands meeting does just that, inviting every employee, regardless of title or location, to join in.
 All-hands meetings can be key opportunities to build company culture.

-A meeting that every employee of a particular company is invited to attend.
+All-hands A meeting that every employee of a particular company is invited to attend.

 MURAL holds a company-wide all-hands meeting every two weeks.
 While we’re fans of this regular cadence, an all-hands has value even if it’s held only for special announcements or to highlight a specific team or initiative.
 For distributed or hybrid teams, all-hands are even more critical, uniting your whole team no matter where they work.